 My name is Saad, and I am a CNRS researcher working at the intersection of theoretical quantum chemistry and physics.

 I obtained my Ph.D. in Physics in 2018 in Besançon, France (UTINAM institute).
-I realised then a first postdoc of two years in Amsterdam, the Netherlands (Visscher's group, Vrije Universiteit).
-I started in september 2021, a second postdoctoral stage in Strasbourg, France (Laboratoire de Chimie Quantique).
-In October 2023, I started to work as a permanent CNRS researcher in the same group in Strasbourg.
+Then, I carried out a two-year postdoctoral fellowships in Amsterdam, the Netherlands (Visscher's group, Vrije Universiteit) followed by I a second postdoctoral stage of two years in Strasbourg, France (Laboratoire de Chimie Quantique).
+In October 2023, I was appointed as a CNRS Researcher.
+I am currently working in the Q-Dyno team in Strasbourg, France (Institut de Physique et Chimie des Matériaux de Strasbourg).